ckim1999/Testing/README.md

 # Testing
-This is a test page
+This is a test page for using basic git commands